 Professional video | LinkedIn, Vimeo | 30-50 years, B2B, experts | 15 % (dedicated time) | Webinars, training, conferences |

-In this panorama, YouTube stands out as the most transgenerational platform, capable of winning over both digital natives and more mature generations.
-Facebook stands out for the strength of its intergenerational communities, offering a unifying space for dialogue and sharing, although video consumption is less intensive than on YouTube or TikTok.
+In this landscape, YouTube stands out as the most transgenerational platform, capable of winning over both digital natives and more mature generations.
+Facebook, for its part, stands out for the strength of its intergenerational communities, offering a unifying space for dialogue and sharing, although video consumption is less intensive than on YouTube or TikTok.

-The transformation of video social networks is also the result of the ability to integrate the live experience, essential for the coverage of sporting, political or cultural events on a global scale.
-Twitch occupies a central position in this segment, but is facing the rise of competing offerings emanating directly from YouTube, Facebook Live and LinkedIn Video.
+The transformation of video social networks is also the result of the ability to integrate the live experience, essential for covering sporting, political, and cultural events on a global scale.
+Twitch occupies a central place in this segment, but must contend with the rise of competing offerings coming directly from YouTube, Facebook Live, and LinkedIn Video.

-Generations, content and the evolution of video cultural practices
+Generations, content and evolution of video cultural practices

-Observation of viewing practices reveals a shift from a linear model (traditional TV) to on-demand, decompartmentalized and interactive consumption.
-This revolution is generating several notable effects:
+Observation of practices highlights the shift from a linear model (traditional TV) to on-demand, open-ended, and interactive consumption.
+This revolution generates several notable effects:

-- Emergence of transversal creators: the same influencer activates his visibility on YouTube, Facebook, Instagram and Twitch to maximize his omnichannel presence.
+- Emergence of cross-channel creators: the same influencer activates their visibility on YouTube, Facebook, Instagram and Twitch to maximize their omnichannel presence.

-- Blurring the boundaries between editorial, entertainment, commerce and training.
+- Blurring the lines between editorial, entertainment, commerce and education.

-- Enhancement of educational and informative content (webinars, tutorials, mini-trainings) on LinkedIn Video and YouTube.
+- Revaluation of educational and informative content (webinars, tutorials, mini-training courses) on LinkedIn Video and YouTube.

-- Rise of live streaming for hot news coverage, political discussions and major sporting events.
+- Live streaming is booming for breaking news coverage, political discussions and major sporting events.

 - Increasing integration of audio with video: podcasts, live talk shows, filmed episodes of audio series broadcast on YouTube or Facebook Watch.

-Each platform is fine-tuning its strategy to capture new audiences while maximizing the attention span of its traditional communities.
-This race for relevance is driving innovation tenfold and accelerating the reshuffling of the cards, both in terms of technology and the very nature of the link between creators, audiences and brands.
+Each platform is honing its strategy to capture new audiences while maximizing the attention span of its traditional communities.
+This race for relevance is driving innovation and accelerating the reshuffling of the cards, both technologically and in the very nature of the connection between creators, audiences, and brands.

-In the light of this abundance of opportunities and challenges, it becomes clear that the future of video on social networks is less a question of simple domination than of perpetual strategic adaptation, at the frenetic pace of global demand.
+From this wealth of opportunities and challenges, it becomes clear that the future of social video is less about simple dominance than about perpetual strategic adaptation to the frenetic pace of global demand.